 *The district benchmarks students in grades K-8 three times a year- fall, winter, and spring.
-The fall benchmarking will take place in September for the Reading assessment and the Math assessments.
+The fall benchmarking took place in September for the Reading assessment and the Math assessments.
 Results will be sent home with the first midterm so please watch for these reports.

 *Students receive interventions based on data collected through benchmarking and progress monitoring and decisions made at Data Team Meetings.

 *Students receive interventions and are progress monitored to make sure their interventions are effective as long as they need the interventions.
 At certain times throughout the year, your child's progress monitoring data will be sent home along with activities you can do with your child to increase their skills.
 Please take the time to look over these and discuss them with your child.
 If students make sufficient progress, they may be dropped from an intervention based on progress monitoring data, classroom performance, and team recommendations.